 Shipping services revenues consist of several classifications of fees assessed for various activities relating to vessel and cargo movement.
-Of these fees, wharfage is the most significant and comprised 92.8% of the total shipping service revenues in fiscal year 2013.
-Wharfage is \$10.9 million lower compared to fiscal year 2012 mainly due to the drop in container cargo volume with the departure of one shipping string.
-Net other shipping revenues were \$1.1 million higher as space assignment revenues increased by \$1.4 million but were offset by \$0.3 million decreases in dockage, demurrage and pilotage revenues.
-Increase in space assignment revenues was due to additional areas requested by terminal operators.
+Of these fees, wharfage is the most significant and comprised 93.0% of the total shipping service revenues in fiscal year 2014.
+Wharfage is the fee charged against merchandise for passage over wharf premises, to and from vessels, and barges.
+Wharfage was \$28.1 million higher compared to fiscal year 2013 mainly due to higher container cargo volume as measured in TEUs as both organic growth and, towards the latter part of the fiscal year, uncertainty over labor contract negotiations spurred cargo owners to stockpile goods.
+A general rate increase of 1.7% from July to November 2013 as well as scheduled TEU rate adjustments also contributed to the higher shipping services revenues.
+Net other shipping revenues were \$1.2 million higher as dockage and demurrage, pilotage and assignment revenues increased by \$0.2 million, \$0.6 million and \$0.4 million respectively.
+Increases in net other shipping revenues were due to more favorable contract terms to the Port with respect to cruise ships handling, and a 25% increase in the number of cruise vessels that called at the Port as well as more space assignments provided due to additional areas requested by terminal operators.